rolandomunoz/texgrid_manager/README.md

 # TextGrid Explorer

-A tool for editing text content stored in multiple TextGrid files (Praat) as if they were in a spreadsheet.
+A tool for editing multiple TextGrid files (Praat) as in a spreadsheet.

 This project is currently in active development